Nuxnuxx/project-internship-vietnam/sdlc/week1/detailledDesignBackend.md

     - verify the token if good token pass the user id that we get from the token to the request params and next
     - if false token return 401

+### userSameToken
+    - verify if the id of the query is the same as the id in the token if no return 401 else next

 ## body sanitize input
     - use of express validator package
     - custom sanitizer for verifiying if id is objectId (use of mongo + express validator package)